 The typical objection to evil goes something like this: “If God is truly good, then wouldn’t he prevent anyone from experiencing evil?”
-We will leave the logical arguments aside for another discussion, but at this point simply reply that this statement is true, unless God has a “truly good” reason for not doing so.
-Granted, his reasons must be embraced through the eyes of faith, but they do no therefore stand opposed to reason.
+We’ll leave the logical arguments aside for another discussion, but at this point simply reply that this statement is true, unless God has a “truly good” reason for not doing so.
+Granted, his reasons must be embraced through the eyes of faith, but they do not therefore stand opposed to reason.

 God often plainly shows his working even in the distributing of goods and evils, for if every sin were punished by an obvious penalty now, nothing would be thought to be reserved for the last judgment; on the other hand, if no sin were punished clearly by the divine nature now, no one would believe in the existence of divine providence.

-The wrath of God is being revealed from heaven against all the godlessness and wickedness of people…”
+The wrath of God is being revealed from heaven against all the godlessness and wickedness of people…

-Conversely, Augustine notes:
+Conversely, Augustine notes,

 It is similar with favourable things.
 If God did not grant them to some petitioners through a most evident generosity, we would say that such things do not belong to him.
 Likewise, if he granted them to all petitioners, we would think that, except for the sake of such rewards, we were not required to serve him.
-Nor would such service make us pious, but rather greedy and avaricious.”
+Nor would such service make us pious, but rather greedy and avaricious.

 While we can’t know God’s reasons in any particular case, Augustine gives us great insight into why God sometimes grants our requests and other times does not.
-Even as human parents we understand that in order to teach our children that we generously love them, we sometimes reward them and give them the things they want most.
-We don’t always do this, however because we want them to learn that obedience and good behaviour are desirable in their own right, not simply a means to rewards.
+Even as human parents, we understand that in order to teach our children that we generously love them, we sometimes reward them and give them the things they want most.
+We don’t always do this, however, because we want them to learn that obedience and good behaviour are desirable in their own right, not simply a means to rewards.
 So, sometimes we give good, and sometimes we withhold it, all depending upon what lesson we feel our children most need to learn at any given moment.

 5. We accept that God’s ultimate concern is not with the quality of life we enjoy, but with the kind of person we become.

 We may say that it’s so we can witness to those who don’t believe.
-While true, that is a tad too pragmatic since if that were the only reason then surely God could have found a less painful way for us to do so.
+While true, that’s a tad too pragmatic, since if that were the only reason then surely God could have found a less painful way for us to do so.
 No, we must accept that God’s purpose in allowing us to remain and endure suffering is again rooted in his love for us.
-And Augustine gives us a window into why this is so by pointing to the distinction between suffering endured by the ‘wicked’ and suffering endured by the ‘righteous’.
+And Augustine gives us a window into why this is so by pointing to the distinction between suffering endured by the “wicked“ and suffering endured by the “righteous“.
 Again, I will quote in length:

-“These things being so, whenever the good and the bad are afflicted equally, it is not the case that there is no distinction between them, for the distinction is not based on what they both endure…Subjected to the same fire, gold glows with a reddish gleam but chaff smolders.
+These things being so, whenever the good and the bad are afflicted equally, it is not the case that there is no distinction between them, for the distinction is not based on what they both endure…Subjected to the same fire, gold glows with a reddish gleam but chaff smolders.
 Subjected to the same threshing sled, the straw breaks into small pieces, but the grain is freed from the husk…So one and the same onrushing force tries, purifies, and refines the good, but condemns, devastates, and exterminates the evil.
 Thus, visited by the same affliction, the evil curse and blaspheme God, but the good beseech and praise him.
-It is not the kind of suffering but the kind of person who suffers that is so important.”
+It is not the kind of suffering but the kind of person who suffers that is so important.

-The fact is that God in his love is working for our ultimate good (cf. Rom.
-8:28), but we must allow Scripture and Scripture alone to identify what that good is.
-Too many Christians have refused this and decided to define their “ultimate good” on their own terms, or have accepted the worlds definition of such.
-But in this life there is but one “ultimate good” toward which God is moving us and (if we are wise) we will cooperate with him in willing ourselves to be so moved.
+The fact is that God in his love is working for our ultimate good (Romans 8:28), but we must allow Scripture and Scripture alone to identify what that good is.
+Too many Christians have refused this and decided to define their “ultimate good” on their own terms, or have accepted the world’s definition of such.
+But in this life, there’s but one “ultimate good” toward which God is moving us and (if we are wise) we’ll cooperate with him in willing ourselves to be so moved.

-“Son though he was, he learned obedience from what he suffered and, once made perfect, he became the source of eternal salvation for all who obey him” (Heb.
-5:8-9)
+Son though he was, he learned obedience from what he suffered and, once made perfect, he became the source of eternal salvation for all who obey him (Hebrews 5:8-9).

 And, the fact of the matter is that in the school of obedience, suffering exposes our unlearned lessons in a way that nothing else can.
-I will never be able to identify my persisting rebellion against my Creator if life is always a ‘bed of roses’.
-Like nothing else, suffering exposes what is rock bottom true of me, and if it is only through the crucible of trial and hardship that I can see my ongoing defiance against God, then for the Christian and only by faith we cry, “not my will but yours be done”.
+I will never be able to identify my persisting rebellion against my Creator if life is always a “bed of roses”.
+Like nothing else, suffering exposes what’s rock-bottom true of me, and if it’s only through the crucible of trial and hardship that I can see my ongoing defiance against God, then for the Christian and only by faith we cry, “not my will but yours be done”.

-We are blessed to still possess the preserved witness of those who have grappled with the weighty matters of faith before us.
-We are wise to listen to these voices from the past, for while centuries and culture separate us, the condition of the human heart remains the same and God’s work in Christ to redeem a people for himself has not altered.
+We’re blessed to still possess the preserved witness of those who have grappled with the weighty matters of faith before us.
+We’re wise to listen to these voices from the past, for while centuries and culture separate us, the condition of the human heart remains the same and God’s work in Christ to redeem a people for himself has not altered.